Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

-A circular trajectory of radius $r_c$ ensures passive safety if it allows the robot to stop before it collides with the nearest obstacle.
-We again consider the extreme case where the radius $r_c =\infty$ is infinitely large and the robot, thus, travels on a straight line.
-In addition to the stopping distance \(\frac{v_r^2}{2 B}\) \eqref{eq:st-stop} and the distance for compensating acceleration \(\left(\frac{A}{b}+1\right)\left(\frac{A}{2}\varepsilon^2 + \varepsilon v_r\right)\) \eqref{eq:st-compensate}, the distance between the robot's current position $p_r$ and the nearest obstacle $p_o$ must account for the motion of the obstacle.
-During the stopping time ($\varepsilon + \tfrac{v_r+A\varepsilon}{b}$) entailed by \eqref{eq:st-stop} and \eqref{eq:st-compensate}, the obstacle might approach the robot on a straight line with maximum velocity $V$ to the point of collision:
+\paragraph{Identification of Safe Controls} The most critical element is again the formula $\safe_\text{ps}$ that control choices need to satisfy in order to always keep the robot safe.
+We extend the intuitive explanation from static safety to account for the additional obstacle terms in \eqref{eq:pf:3-2}, again considering the extreme case where the radius $\rcurve =\infty$ is infinitely large and the robot, thus, travels on a straight line.
+The robot must account for the additional impact over the static safety margin \eqref{eq:st-compensate} from the motion of the obstacle.
+During the stopping time ($\varepsilon + \tfrac{\vr+A\varepsilon}{b}$) entailed by \eqref{eq:st-stop} and \eqref{eq:st-compensate}, the obstacle might approach the robot, \eg, on a straight line with maximum velocity $V$ to the point of collision:

-The safety distance chosen for \textit{safe} in \eqref{eq:pf:3-2} of \rref{model:dynamicwindowpassive} is the sum of the distances \eqref{eq:st-stop}, \eqref{eq:st-compensate}, and \eqref{eq:pf-obsapproach}.
+The safety distance chosen for $\safe_\text{ps}$ in \eqref{eq:pf:3-2} of \rref{model:dynamicwindowpassive} is the sum of the distances \eqref{eq:st-stop}, \eqref{eq:st-compensate}, and \eqref{eq:pf-obsapproach}.
 The safety proof will have to show that this construction was safe and that it is also safe for all other curved trajectories that the obstacle and robot could be taking instead.

-\paragraph{Verification} We verify the safety of the control algorithm modeled as a hybrid program in \rref{model:dynamicwindowpassive}, using a formal proof calculus for \dL~\cite{DBLP:journals/jar/Platzer08,DBLP:conf/lics/Platzer12a,Platzer10}.
-The robot is safe, if it maintains positive distance $\norm{p_r-p_o} > 0$ to the obstacle while the robot is driving (see \rref{tab:safetyoverview}):
+\paragraph{Verification} The robot in \rref{model:dynamicwindowpassive} is safe, if it maintains positive distance $\norm{\pr-\po} > 0$ to the obstacle while the robot is driving (see \rref{tab:safetyoverview}):

 In order to guarantee $\psi_\text{ps}$, the robot must stay at a safe distance, which still allows the robot to brake to a complete stop before the approaching obstacle reaches the robot.
 The following condition captures this requirement as an invariant $\varphi_\text{ps}$ that we prove to hold for all loop executions: